First-Flight-Digital/senior-frontend-assessment/README.md

   - Rapid API account required.
 - Find a ski resort by search ([list of all ski resorts](https://www.skiresort.info/ski-resorts/)).
   - Search requires a minimum of 3 characters.
-  - Be sure to throttle/debounce request.
+  - Avoid excessive API requests (throttle/debounce).
   - (Optional) Request loading indicator.
 - Display the forecast of the first available day:
   - Show the minimum and maximum temperature of the whole day.